 1 Sex Information and Education Council of the U.S. SIECUS Position Statements, 1991.
-This document is available by writing to Publications, SIEUCS, 130 West 42nd Street, New York, NY 10036.
+This document is available by witting to Publications, SIEUCS, 130 West 42nd Street, New York, NY 10036.

 2 For more information see the National Guidelines Task Force.
 Guidelines for Comprehensive Sexuality Education, K-12 (New York City: Sex Information and Education Council of the U.S., 1991).
 3 Freud S. The sexual enlightment of children (an open letter to Dr. M. Furst, editor of Socaile Mediume und Hygiene) in Collected Papers, Volume II (London: Hugarth Press, 1907) pp. 36-44.
 4 Clarkson, Frederick and Skipp Porteous.
 Challenging the Christina Right: The Activist's Handbook.
 (Great Barrington, MA: Institute for First Amendment Studies, 1993), p.3.
+5 Discillent else Patture of the Screete Solute Committee to Study.

-5 Dinello et al, Report of the Senate Select Committee to Study the Michigan Model, 1992.
+4 Dinello et al, Report of the Senate Select Committee to Study the Michtgan Model, 1992.

 6 Firestone, W. et al. Is Playing It Safe Unsafe?
 Family Life Education in New Jersey (New Brunswick: Rutgers University, March 1993).